Mother!

 Mother! (stylized as mother!) is a 2017 American psychological horror film written and directed by Darren Aronofsky, and starring Jennifer Lawrence, Javier Bardem, Ed Harris, Michelle Pfeiffer, Domhnall Gleeson, Brian Gleeson, and Kristen Wiig.
-It follows a young woman whose tranquil life with her husband at their country home is disrupted by the arrival of a mysterious couple.
+Its plot follows a young woman whose tranquil life with her husband at their country home is disrupted by the arrival of a mysterious couple, leading to a series of increasingly chaotic and destructive events.

 The film premiered on September 5, 2017, at the 74th Venice International Film Festival, where it was selected to compete for the Golden Lion.
-It was released in the United States on September 15, 2017, by Paramount Pictures, and grossed $44 million worldwide against its $30 million budget.
-Although it received generally positive reviews, its biblical allegories and depiction of violence sparked controversy.
+It was released in the United States by Paramount Pictures on September 15, 2017.
+The film grossed $44.5 million worldwide.
+It received generally positive reviews from critics.

 Plot

 In the burned-out remains of a large house, Him, an acclaimed poet struggling with writer's block, places a crystal object on a pedestal in his study, and the building morphs into a beautiful home in an edenic landscape.
 Mother, the poet's wife and muse, awakens in her bed and wonders aloud where Him is.
 While renovating the house, she occasionally visualizes a beating heart within its walls.

-One day, a stranger called Man turns up at the house, asking for a room and claiming to be a local doctor.
-Him readily agrees, and Mother reluctantly follows suit.
-Late that night, Man suffers from dry heaves and Mother observes a wound on his side.
+One day, a stranger called Man turns up at the house, claiming to be an orthopedic surgeon and asking for a room.
+That night, Man suffers from dry heaves and Mother observes a wound on his side.
 Man's wife, Woman, arrives the next day.
 Mother is increasingly frustrated by her guests, but Him begs her to let them stay, revealing that Man is actually a fan whose dying wish was to meet Him.
-However, when Man and Woman accidentally shatter the crystal object, which Him had forbidden them to touch, Him becomes angry and boards up his study.
-Mother tells Man and Woman to leave, but, before they can go, their two sons arrive unexpectedly and fight over Man's will.
-The oldest son, who is concerned about his impending inheritance, argues and fights with his younger brother, severely wounding him, and the older brother flees after having his head smashed against glass by Him, leaving a bloody gash in his head.
+However, when Man and Woman accidentally shatter the crystal object, Him becomes angry and boards up his study.
+Man and Woman's two sons arrive unexpectedly and fight over Man's will.
+Oldest Son wounds his brother, and then flees after having his head smashed against glass by Him, leaving a bloody gash in Younger Brother's head.

 Him, Man, and Woman take the injured son to the hospital.
-Alone in the house, Mother cleans up and follows a trail of blood to a tank of heating oil hidden behind the basement walls.
-Upon returning, Him informs Mother the son has died.
+Mother cleans up and notices strange damage to the house, including a fly, a frog, and blood that will not stop dripping.
+She follows the blood to a tank of heating oil hidden behind the basement walls.
+Him informs Mother that Younger Brother has died.

 Mother and Him are roused that night when dozens of people arrive unannounced at the house to mourn the dead son.
 The visitors behave in rude and presumptuous ways that irritate Mother, and she snaps and orders everyone to leave when they break a sink, partially flooding the house.
-She berates Him for allowing so many people inside and ignoring her needs, but their argument leads to passionate lovemaking.
+She berates Him for allowing so many people inside and ignoring her needs, but their argument leads to passionate love-making.
 The next morning, Mother announces she is pregnant, which elates Him and inspires him to start writing again.